open-contracting/standard/docs/guidance/map/related_processes.md

 The release has the following properties:

 * The `tag` is set to ‘tender
-* Include the information about the competition as normal in the tender block, and set `competitive` to true.
+* Include the information about the competition as normal in the tender block, and set `competitive` to `true`.
 * In this new process, we set the `buyer` to Servicio Local de Educación Pública Puerto Cordillera.
 * Related this process with the framework agreement set up using the `relatedProcess` block with `relationship` field set to ‘framework’.